SMByC/StackComposed/README.md

 ## Core idea

-For each output pixel, StackComposed builds a time-series from all input images that overlap that pixel.
-The statistic is computed along the time axis only from valid values.
+For each output pixel, StackComposed builds a stack of values from all input images that overlap that pixel.
+The statistic is computed along the Z-axis only from valid values.
 Pixels outside an image footprint are treated as missing values.

 The workflow is: